CCExtractor/fastfingers/CONTRIBUTING.md

 # Contribute to FastFingers

-There are a number of ways you can help improve FastFingers.
+There are several ways you can help improve FastFingers.
 You can contribute to the project by reporting issues, making suggestions and modifying the code.

 ## Table of contents

 * [Design](#design)
 * [How to add new applications](#how-to-add-new-applications)
     + [Creating the JSON file](#creating-the-json-file)